pyTooling/pyTooling/doc/DataStructures/Tree.rst

 ----------------

 If needed, method :py:meth:`~pyTooling.Tree.Node.GetCommonAncestors` provides a generator to iterate the common ancestors of two nodes in a tree.
+It iterates from root node top-down until the common branch in the tree splits of.

 +---------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------+
 | Python Code                                             | Diagram                                                                                                             |